christiskatsouris/tailEstimates/README.md

 Please note that the ‘tailEstimates’ project will be released with a Contributor Code of Coduct (under construction).
 By contributing to this project, you agree to abide by its terms.

-# Declarations

-The author declares no conflicts of interest.

-In particular, the author declares that has no affiliations with or involvement in any organization or entity with any financial interest (such as honoraria; educational grants; participation in speakers’ bureaus; membership, employment, consultancies, stock ownership, or other equity interest; and expert testimony or patent-licensing arrangements), or non-financial interest (such as personal relationships and/or affiliations) in the subject matter or materials discussed in the manuscript and implemented in the R package.

 # Acknowledgments

 The author greatfully acknowledges financial support from the [Department of Economics](http://business-school.exeter.ac.uk/about/departments/economics/) of the [Faculty of Environment, Science and Economy](https://www.exeter.ac.uk/departments/ese/) at the University of Exeter, United Kingdom.